-Pak inciting youths of Jammu and Kashmir against India: Rajnath Singh
+Pak inciting youth of Jammu and Kashmir against India: Rajnath Singh

-Tekanpur: Home Minister Rajnath Singh on Saturday said terror infrastructure in Pakistan continued to exist and the neighbouring country was leaving no stone unturned to instigate the youths of Jammu and Kashmir against India.
+Tekanpur: Home Minister Rajnath Singh on Saturday said terror infrastructure in Pakistan continued to exist and the neighbouring country was leaving no stone unturned to instigate the youth of Jammu and Kashmir against India.

 He also asked India's top police brass to take strong action in cases of riots and desecration of religious places.